jamiesoconnell/provincial-flowers-api/README.md

 **Tech used:** HTML, CSS, JavaScript, Express, Node, Cyclic

-his was a project so that I could play on the backend using the fundimentals I've learned so far.
-With this project I was able to creat a live API that can be access anywhere.
+With this project I was able to creat a live API that can be accessed anywhere.
 It gives the user the requested provincial information as an object.

 ## Lessons Learned: